KCA’s Journey Since 1976

 From Then to Now

-What began as a small, three-person firm (Jack Campo, PE; Allen Kisinger, PLS; and Jose LaRussa, PE, PLS; later joined by Edward Burkett, CBI) in Tampa has grown into a multidisciplinary team of more than 400 professionals across multiple states.
+What began as a small, three-person firm (Jack Campo, PE; Allen Kisinger, PLS; and Jose LaRussa, PE, PLS; later joined by Edward Burkett, CBI) in Tampa has grown into a multidisciplinary team of 400+ employees across multiple states.
 Always the humble leader, Jack preferred KCA’s success be credited to its hard-working, dedicated employees rather than himself.
 He led with quiet confidence, a deep sense of care, and a belief that people were the firm’s greatest asset.

 Our founders’ values, wisdom, and humility continue to guide KCA today, serving as the foundation of our culture and the inspiration behind our commitment to engineering excellence.
 Their legacy lives on in every bridge built, every project delivered, and every person who calls KCA home.